https://en.wikipedia.org/wiki/Polynesian_Triangle

 Hawaiian canoe

-A photo dating back to the beginning of the 20th century showing a Hawaiian paddling his fishing
+A photo dating back to the beginning of the 20th century showing a native paddling along the shore.

 Samoan canoe